Two Weeks to Live: Plot

-This time around, Abner Peabody, proud owner of the Jot 'Em Down general store in Pine Ridge, Arkansas, inherits railroad stock from his Uncle Ernest.
+Abner Peabody, proud owner of the Jot 'Em Down general store in Pine Ridge, Arkansas, inherits railroad stock from his Uncle Ernest.
 Because of this, he becomes the sole owner of the C&O Railroad.
 He assumes that it is the Chicago and Ohio Railroad.
 His general store partner, Lum Edwards, quickly involves himself in the business by appointing himself president.
 Lum comes up with the idea of selling some of the stock to the town's inhabitants, thus getting money to buy the land on which the railway is built and its surroundings.

-Abner agrees with the plan and they raise nearly $10,000 from selling stock.
+Abner agrees with the plan, and they raise nearly $10,000 from selling stock.
 The money is enough to buy the land and to go to Chicago, where Uncle Ernest's attorney, J.J.
 Stark, keeps his office.
-Upon their arrival they find that it is a broken down local railroad that coincidentally is abbreviated C&O. The assets aren't worth more than $200, and the rail and cars are hopelessly worn down.
-They send a telegram to Pine Ridge saying don't buy the land, but it arrives too late.
+Upon their arrival they find that it is a broken-down local railroad that coincidentally is abbreviated C&O. The assets are worth no more than $200, and the rail and cars are hopelessly worn down.
+They send a telegram to Pine Ridge saying not to buy the land, but it arrives too late.
 The land has already been purchased.

 Having invested every last penny in the business, the two partners leave the attorney's office in despair.
 On top of this, Abner trips in the stairs down from the office and falls hard to the ground.
 The building manager insists he should see a doctor.
 After a case of mistaken identities at the doctor's office, Abner receives notice that he is dying and only has two weeks left to live.

 Back in the hotel when they are in their room, a window-washer named Gimpel walks in through the window with his imaginary dog.
 The man suggests Abner starts taking high-risk jobs to make money.
 Since he will die soon anyway, he has nothing to lose.

 The first job that appears is as tester of a new drug that a scientist has concocted.
 The drug is supposed to have a personality-changing effect.
 The next is as a death-defying gorilla dancer.
 Then he is offered $1000 to sleep one night in a supposedly haunted house, which he refuses, being too afraid of the dark.
 He performs a dangerous daredevil stunt, climbing from one airplane to another while they are up in the air.
 However, it turns out the man who hired Abner for the stunt disappears with the $5,000 payment, and they have to start all over again.